-In the Company's stores, "In-Store Human Resources Planning" is conducted four times a year.
-After each session, store managers identified as 'promotable' are assessed in a separate process.
-Using case studies, individual presentations, and Q&A sessions, the Company can identify candidates for promotion or provide them with self-development plans.
+In the stores, "In-Store Human Resources Planning" is conducted four times a year.
+After this planning, store managers identified as "promotable" are assessed in a separate process.
+After case studies, individual presentations, and Q&A sessions, the process is terminated and candidates for promotion are identified and self-development plans are provided for them.